The case for Yes on Measure H

 It costs less than people think — and won't if it fails

-$1,282 per parcel works out to about $107 per month for the typical homeowner.
-The increase portion ($540) is about $45 per month.
+The parcel tax increase ($540) is about $45 per month.
 For most households, that's less than the cost of a month of streaming services.
 For seniors who qualify, it's $0.

 Endorsements